Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children from falling behind.

 - You say: "What center is this?
 What do we do in this center?"
 Let them answer.

-- If someone supplies the right answer, confirm that they are correct.
+- If someone supplies the right answer, confirm they are correct.
 If no one can answer, tell them.

 Do this all the way around your room, and don't forget the cubbies.
-Then go to back to the library (or the place where you do circle time) and do one last yoga move.
+Then go back to the library (or the place where you do circle time) and do one last yoga move.